Great Ocean Road: Start in Torquay, finish in Allansford

-The Great Ocean Road starts at Torquay and ends at Allansford, 243 kilometres later.
+The Great Ocean Road starts at Torquay and ends at Allansford, 243km later.
 You can either drive the whole way yourself, mix trains with buses, or take a guided tour while you sit back and relax.
 Here is a rundown of every option so you can choose the one that fits your timing, budget, and appetite for coastal curves.

-By car
+By Car

 • Melbourne to Torquay: Follow the M1 to Geelong (about an hour), then turn onto Surf Coast Highway.
 You’re at the official start in roughly 90 minutes.